Certificate of Excellence

 Mushroom Rock

-Mushroom rock is a high tide right hand wave that breaks very fast.
-On the biggest swells it breaks very heavy and is experts only.
-Most days, it is suitable for intermediate and advanced surfers but many of the waves break too fast for goofy footers.
-It’s not suitable for beginner surfers due to the distance you must paddle to get to the break, and the whitewater does not run very far – it fattens out in deep water.
+Mushroom Rock is a high-tide right-hander that breaks very fast.
+On the biggest swells it breaks very heavily and is experts only.
+Most days it suits intermediate and advanced surfers, though many of the waves break too fast for goofy-footers.
+It is not suitable for beginners, due to the paddle distance and the fact the whitewater does not run far, fattening out in deep water.

 Empty wave at Mushroom Rock

-The quickest way to access the break is to jump off the headland that separates mushroom rock and black stone.
-It’s not particularly difficult for advanced shortboarders to access the water from the rock.
-For intermediates on fun boards, we recommend they paddle from the beach.
-It’s not practical to climb up the headland to exit the water, so best to paddle directly to shore after the end of your session.
+The quickest way to access the break is to jump off the headland that separates Mushroom Rock and Black Stone.
+It is not particularly difficult for advanced shortboarders to get in from the rock.
+For intermediates on fun boards, we recommend paddling from the beach.
+It is not practical to climb up the headland to exit, so paddle directly to shore at the end of your session.
+Mushroom Rock is protected from a south-westerly wind by the rocky headland; if Mengiat and Black Stone are choppy from a cross-wind, you will often find Mushroom Rock much cleaner.

 Mushroom Secrets

-Mushroom Secrets is located to the north of the second island that gives Nusa Dua it’s name.
-It is an almost exact copy of Mushroom rock, right hander best at high tide, except that the wave is always smaller and breaks softer.
+Mushroom Secrets is located to the north of the second island that gives Nusa Dua its name.
+It is an almost exact copy of Mushroom Rock, a right-hander best at high tide, except the wave is always smaller and breaks softer.
+If Mushroom Rock is too big or too crowded, it can be worth a walk up the beach to check Mushroom Secrets, which works on the same winds.
+As the wave breaks softer and slower, it can be a good spot for beginner surfers.

 Drone shot of Nusa Dua island